December 22, 2021

 The result displays the SCSI identifier (NAA id) of the problematic LUN.

 If one of the extents fails, the VMFS volume can continue to stay online.
 But if a virtual disk of a VM has at least one block on the failed extent, the VM virtual disk becomes inaccessible.

 If the first extent used by a VMFS volume goes offline, the entire VMFS datastore becomes inactive because address resolution resources are located on the first extent.
 Therefore, use VMFS extents to create and increase VMFS volumes if there is no other solution to increase a volume.

-Regularly back up VMware vSphere backup to protect VM data and avoid possible issues caused by VMFS volumes with multiple extents storing VM files.
+Use dedicated software to back up vmware and avoid possible issues caused by VMFS volumes with multiple extents storing VM files.